Eddie Howe & Bournemouth – from League Two to the Premier League

 Bournemouth recorded their best ever position in the Football League at the end of the 2013/14 season, as they finished 10th in the Championship.
 This was a massive achievement for a club that had been struggling so much not long before.

 Bournemouth had a tremendous season in 2014/15, which many wouldn’t have expected.
 They were at the higher end of the table for much of the season, and had promotion in their sights.
 They continued to pick up good results, and stayed up there.
 On 27th April 2015, Bournemouth secured promotion to the Premier League after beating Bolton 3-0.
-They ended up winning the league after finishing on 90 points.
-Watford finished second on 89 points.
+They ended up winning the league after finishing on 90 points, one point clear of Watford in second.
 Bournemouth’s final day 3-0 win against Charlton, combined with Watford’s 1-1 draw with Sheffield Wednesday, ensured the club from the south coast won the league.
 It was their biggest ever achievement, and most notable piece of silverware in their history.

 In April 2015, Howe was named as the Manager of the Decade at the Football League Awards.